Sfax: Economy

-Sfax is the second industrial city the most important in Tunisia.
-The most important industries are leather and wool are also characterized by the cultivation of olive, almond, and fishing.
-It is also known for the people of Sfax mastering many traditional crafts and industries such as construction, handicrafts, carpentry, blacksmithing, and the production of the modern and traditional gold and silver.
+Sfax is the second-most important industrial city in Tunisia.
+Sfax's most important industries are leather, wool, olive and almond cultivation, and fishing.
+Sfax is known for many traditional crafts industries such as construction, traditional handicrafts, carpentry, blacksmithing, as well as handcrafting of gold and silver.

 Sectors

 Agriculture, especially olive cultivation, despite all these changes occupies an important place in the regional economy.
 Agricultural land occupies almost the entire area of the region (90%).
 The city produces on average 40% of the olive oil and 30% of the almonds of Tunisia, which makes it the first national producer.
 Another component of the Sfaxian economy is the exploitation of petroleum: the Miskar natural gas field covers a total area of 352 km2 and has a capacity of 22.7 billion m³.
 On there exploit 1.18 million tons per year.

 Statistics

 The working population is divided between three sectors: agriculture and fishing (25.3%), services (25.6%), and manufacturing industries (24.4%).

-Statistics of the sfaxian economy by sectors and field :
+Statistics of the Sfaxian economy by sectors and field: